 Add some money to your retirement accounts that can earn compounding returns until you’re ready to retire.

-You should also consider bumping up your employee contributions to make sure you’re taking full advantage of the employee-matching funds your company may have.
+You should also consider bumping up your employee contributions to take full advantage of any employee-matching funds your company may have.

 Invest in your kids